Sidney M. Wolfe, M.D.

 - Independence from state medical societies and other parts of the state government

 Most states are not living up to their obligations to protect patients from doctors who are not practicing medicine in the best manner and are thus endangering the lives and health of residents.
-Serious attention must be given to finding out which of the above variables are deficient in each state.
-Then action must be taken, legislatively and through pressure on the medical boards, to increase the amount of discipline and, thus, the amount of patient protection.
+Serious attention must be given to finding out which of the above bulleted variables are deficient in each state.
+Action must then be taken, legislatively and through pressure on the medical boards, to increase the amount of discipline and, thus, the amount of patient protection.
+Without adequate legislative oversight, inadequate constructive criticism of medical boards will continue to allow inadequate boards to perform poorly.